strelec/MemoryBeast/README.md

 MemoryBeast
 ===========

 MemoryBeast enables you to explore your big JSON and XML documents with SQL statements.
 It is really fast, but moreover, it can utilize all the cores of your processor.
-What is more, it can scale to multiple computers / servers.
+What is more, it can scale to multiple machines / servers.

 It is very easy to use and written in C++ for speed and memory efficiency.